X-Phase II Noise Canceler

 Since this is for me an experiment I did not want to spend too much money on it.
 Finally, I'm not sure if it will work so it had to be "Home Made".

-On the DARC website I came across a diagram of DK9NL - Hanns.
+On the DARC website I came across a diagram of DK9NL - Hanns W.

 The principle is based the fact that the interfering signal coming from the main antenna is the local interfering signal superimposed by an auxiliary antenna phase that